 Lake Mary is a somewhat small city located in the state of Florida.
 With a population of 16,798 people and six constituent neighborhoods, Lake Mary is the 162nd largest community in Florida.

 Housing costs in Lake Mary are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Lake Mary is a decidedly white-collar city, with fully 93.93% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lake Mary is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Lake Mary who work in management occupations (19.14%), sales jobs (16.83%), and office and administrative support (12.69%).
+Lake Mary is a decidedly white-collar city, with fully 91.04% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lake Mary is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lake Mary who work in management occupations (19.27%), office and administrative support (13.32%), and healthcare (10.17%).

 Also of interest is that Lake Mary has more people living here who work in computers and math than 95% of the places in the US.

-Lake Mary is a somewhat ethnically-diverse city.
+Lake Mary is a very ethnically-diverse city.
 The people who call Lake Mary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Mary residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Mary include English, Irish, Italian, and European.
+Lake Mary also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.14% of the city’s residents.
+Important ancestries of people in Lake Mary include German, English, Irish, Italian, and Polish.

 The most common language spoken in Lake Mary is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.